Everest Three Passes Trek

 Network Connection:

 You can get Nepalese Sim Card on your arrival at Nepal.
-Both Ncell and NTC Sim Card works fine at some point and doesn’t work at certain point too.
-You’ll only be able to use phone connection and data signal at certain point.
+Both Ncell and NTC SIM Card work fine at some point and doesn’t work at certain point too.
+You’ll only be able to use phone connection and data signal at a certain point.

-There is Wi-Fi facilities even at the higher altitude but might charge you some extra money for using Wi-Fi for 24 hours.
+There is Wi-Fi facilities even at higher altitude, but you might have to pay some extra money for using Wi-Fi for 24 hours.
 So, if there is no network connection, just connect onto the Wi-Fi by paying some extra.

-Other general information and other extra costs for using facilities on higher altitude:
+Other general information and other extra costs for using facilities at higher altitudes:

-Everyone will gather at the dining room to have their meals where you can have meal and chat with other fellow trekkers.
-This room will be heated through yak dung via stove and it is the only heated room in the entire tea house.
-You will also see a lot of dried yak dung on each house as it is the only way to heat the house during winter.
+Everyone will gather in the dining room to have their meals, where you can have a meal and chat with other fellow trekkers.
+This room will be heated through yak dung via stove, and it is the only heated room in the entire tea house.
+You will also see a lot of dried yak dung on each house, as it is the only way to heat the house during winter.

-You can get hot shower if you want but the costs might vary.
-You can get shower for free at the lower altitude but it might cost you hourly for using the hot shower at higher altitude.
-You will also not be that active to take shower so make sure to carry wet tissue.
+You can get a hot shower if you want, but the costs might vary.
+You can get shower for free at the lower altitude, but it might cost you hourly for using the hot shower at a higher altitude.
+You will also not be able to take a shower, so make sure to carry wet tissue.

-Some places have electricity whereas most of the villages use solar powers.
-So, you will be able to use electricity for charging your power bank, phone, cameras etc. But it might cost you around 300-500 rupees for full charge.
+Some places have electricity, whereas most of the villages use solar power.
+So, you will be able to use electricity for charging your power bank, phone, cameras, etc. But it might cost you around 300-500 rupees for a full charge.
 These additional costs are the highest at Gorakshep.

-*Extra Costs can vary upon your decision to trek with a group or independently.
-The cost shall also vary on using electricity, type of room you choose, menu, porter guide, means of transportation, snacks etc.*
+Note: Extra Costs can vary upon your decision to trek with a group or independently.
+The cost shall also vary depending on using electricity, the type of room you choose, the menu, porter guide, means of transportation, snacks, etc.

 Everest Three Passes Trek Equipment Lists